Part 1 – Can I Recover Data after Format?

 What is low-level formatting?

-low-level formatting is also known as physical formatting and is considered as initialization to some hard drive manufacturers.
-At early times, encoding schemes like CHS addressing, frequency modulation (FM) and modified frequency modulation (MFM) are used in disk.
-And low-level formatting was used to refer to the operation of dividing cylinders, tracks and sectors.
-But currently, this kind of formatting generally refers to the zero-fill operation of hard drive.
+low-level formatting, also known as physical formatting, is considered as initialization by some hard drive manufacturers.
+At early times, encoding schemes like CHS addressing, frequency modulation (FM), and modified frequency modulation (MFM) were used in disks.
+Low-level formatting was used to refer to the operation of dividing cylinders, tracks, and sectors.
+But currently, this kind of formatting generally refers to the zero-fill operation of a hard drive.

-• divide each sector into several parts, such as identification section, GAP area and DATA area.
+- divide each sector into several parts, such as the identification section, GAP area, and DATA area.

 When low-level formatting is required?

-In fact, the low-level formatting work has been performed to each hard drive by manufacturers when it leaves the factory, so usually users don't need to do such thing.
-It should be noted that the low-level formatting is a loss operation, which has a negative impact on the service life of hard drive.
+In fact, the low-level formatting work has been performed on each hard drive by manufacturers when it leaves the factory, so usually, users don’t need to do such a thing.
+It should be noted that the low-level formatting is a loss operation, which has a negative impact on the service life of the hard drive.
 As a result, lots of manufacturers recommend that this low-level formatting should be users’ last resort unless they encounter such things:

 How to perform low-level formatting?

-Of course, there’re many motherboards which have no such feature.
+Of course, there are many motherboards that have no such feature.
 In this case, users had better make use of the hard drive management/low-level formatting program provided by their hard drive manufacturers, instead.

 What’s more, if users’ hard drive is a standard one, they can also turn to third-party tools when low-level formatting is needed.